All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 4.Milestones: Track the progress of an engagement.

-5.Observation: Document the results of an audit.
+5.Observation: Document the results.

 6. Issues: Can be created automatically from observation.